Leadwerks/Documentation/Lua/EntityScripting.md

 ## Creating Entity Scripts

-To create a new component, press the '+' button that appears below the **Scene** tab in the right-side panel.
-Select the **New Component** popup menu that appears.
+To create a new entity script, press the '+' button that appears below the **Scene** tab in the right-side panel.
+Select the **New Entity Script** popup menu that appears.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/newcomponent.png?raw=true)